ttntm/ttntm/content/blog/05-Tailwind-menu.md

 ## Tailwind CSS

-According to their docs:
+> Last updated: 03/2020

-> Tailwind is a utility-first CSS framework for rapidly building custom user interfaces.
+According to their docs, "**Tailwind is a utility-first CSS framework for rapidly building custom user interfaces.**"

 Being used to Bootstrap and/or other component based frameworks, this is quite a different approach.